ramendixx/ram-portfolio-project---historical-nav-fund/README.md

 2021

-Return: The fund still did not recover and ended the year below where it began.
+Return: The fund still did not recover and ended the year below.

 Max Drawdown: It had a smaller drop than 2020, but the decline was still noticeable.